Sensorica/true_commons/documentation/TRUE_COMMONS_ARCHITECTURE.md

 - **Merge Requests**: Peer review process for contributions

 #### 4. Governance & Rules
+- **Core group**: Membrane that grants priviledges to some agents, based on their merit
+- **Benefit Redistribution Algorithm**: (BRA) Algorithm that turns past contributions into benefits.
+Among other benefits, BRAs grant access to the **Core group**.
+BRAs essentially instanciate a social contract between all contributors.
 - **Rule Engine**: Smart contract-like rules embedded in resources
 - **Voting Mechanisms**: Consensus-based decision making
 - **Reputation System**: Contribution-based reputation tracking